zainabmeerza/eee-quizzes/README.md

     <ul>
     <li>A progress bar indicating the current question.</li>
     <li>A back to main menu button.</li>
-    <li>10 questions and 4 multiple choice answers to choose from for each question </li>
+    <li>10 questions and 4 multiple choice answers to choose from for each question. </li>
     </ul>
     <br>
 <li> A final score page: </li>
     <ul>
-        <li>The user's final score</li>
+        <li>The user's final score.</li>
-        <li>Back to main menu button</li>
+        <li>Back to main menu button.</li>
     </ul>
  </ol>

 <h2><strong>Structure</strong></h2>
 This website is made up of 3 sections; the main menu, the quiz, and the final score.
 All these 3 sections were created on one single HTML page; and hence the website is made up of 1 page in total.
 Using CSS and JS, I was able to only display one section at a time and keep the other two hidden.
-The website landing page displays the main menu whilst keeping the quiz questions and final score reveal hidden.
-In the event that a quiz start button is clicked, the main menu is set to hidden, the quiz questions is set to display whilst the final score reveal remains hidden.
+The website landing page displays the main menu whilst keeping the quiz questions and final score sections hidden.
+In the event that a quiz start button is clicked, the main menu is set to hidden, the quiz questions is set to display whilst the final score still remains hidden.
 Once the last question on the quiz has been answered, the quiz questions is set to hidden and the final score reveal is set to display. <br><br>
 Therefore the flow of this website goes from main menu, to quiz, to final score and back to main menu.
 The website has 6 quizzes in total to choose from, where each quiz is made up of 10 questions and four possible answer buttons.
 The website is responsive across several devices.
 <br>